Downtown (Lady Antebellum song)

 "Downtown" is a song recorded by American country music group Lady Antebellum.
 It was released on January 22, 2013, as the first single from their fifth studio album Golden, and it features lead vocals from Scott.
 The song was written by Luke Laird, Shane McAnally, and Natalie Hemby.
-It was originally planned to be sung by fellow country act Miranda Lambert.
+It was originally planned to be recorded by fellow country artist Miranda Lambert.

 Critical reception

 Billy Dukes of Taste of Country gave the song four and a half stars out of five, writing that "a guitar lick postmarked 1962 steers the song and pushes the band in an exciting new direction" and "Hillary Scott never sounded like she’s had more fun in the studio than on this song."
 Matt Bjorke of Roughstock gave the song four stars out of five, calling it "a burst of sunshine mixed in an ear worm of a melody that has audible steel guitars in the mix and features a nice twangy guitar solo balanced with some steel guitars."